Materials Characterization Facility

 Dynamic Light Scattering (DLS) and Static Light Scattering (SLS) Plate Reader

-Wyatt Instruments DynaPro® Plate Reader III measures DLS and SLS in a plate reader format, allowing rapid measurement of nanoparticle size in up to 386 samples (volume 25-uL) in a single run.
-Measurement temperature range can be adjusted from 4 °C to 85 °C. Measures average nanoparticle size and number density, aggregate size distributions, changes in solution molecular weight, and propensity for aggregation: indicators of both thermal stability (Tonset, Tm, Tagg) and colloidal stability (A2/B22, kD) can be quantified.
-Viscosity of concentrated protein solutions can also be screened.
-It is complementary to our Malvern™ Zetasizer Nano™ for determination of nanoparticle size, but unlike the Zetasizer Nano™ it does not measure nanoparticle charge (zeta potential).
+Wyatt Instruments DynaPro® Plate Reader III measures DLS and SLS in a plate reader format, allowing rapid measurement of nanoparticle size of up to 386 samples in a single run.
+Measures average nanoparticle size and number density, aggregate size distributions, changes in solution molecular weight, thermal stability, colloidal stability, and viscosity.
+Variable temperature-capable.

 Keithley™ DMM 7510 multimeter, pneumatically actuated probe station, and micrometer thickness gauge for wafer resistivity measurements.